Wojtman/10xCookbook/.ai/endpoints/tags-implementation-plan.md

   - Throws typed errors (`TagNotFoundError`, `TagServiceError`) consumed by the route to map to HTTP responses.
 - Handler serializes DTOs (no transformation needed beyond ensuring nullable fields default to `null`) and returns standardized responses.

-## 5. Security Considerations
-- Endpoints are intentionally unauthenticated; ensure no user context is required.
+- Endpoints require authentication; ensure user context is present via middleware.
 - Strict input validation prevents malformed identifiers from reaching Supabase, mitigating injection or excessive pattern matching.
 - Rate limiting is not mandated but can rely on platform-level protections; document that repeated probing may be handled by global middleware if needed.
 - Avoid leaking internal error messages; rely on custom error classes and `createErrorResponse` helper.